elixir-fox-mcc-05/CMS_server/README.md

 ### **Login User**

+Only for user data with role = "admin".
 Login using user data that already created/registerd

 * **Method:**